 - Do not perform load testing without notifying your hosting provider first!

-When you have a healthy website, you can add a layer of Full Page Caching to increase scalability and to handle the highest traffic peaks.
-Full Page Caching allows the server to respond with a pre-built page immediately, instead of generating it for each page view.
-This reduces the load on the back end servers and can increase scalability.
+When you have a healthy website, you can add a layer of HTML caching to increase scalability and handle the highest traffic peaks.
+HTML Caching allows the server to respond with a pre-built page immediately instead of generating it for each page view.
+This reduces the load on the back-end servers and can increase scalability.

-Don’t use Full Page Caching for performance, if your site does not work properly.
-This will just postpone your problems, a little bit.
-On Black Friday, you can expect 30-40% of your traffic to bypass the cache anyway (sessions, cart, checkout, search etc), so having an efficient and functional website should be priority number 1, and adding a layer of Full Page Caching can be done as a last finish.
+Don’t use HTML caching for performance if your site does not work properly.
+This will just postpone your problems a little bit.
+On Black Friday, you can expect 30-40% of your traffic to bypass the cache anyway (sessions, cart, checkout, search, etc.), so having an efficient and functional website should be priority number 1, and adding a layer of HTML Caching can be done as a last finish.

-Servebolt’s Full Page Cache plugins for WordPress, WooCommerce and Magento can help you scale traffic.
-It leverages the Servebolt stack, using Nginx for fullpage caching – eliminating the need of additional third party software.
+Servebolt’s HTML Cache plugins for WordPress, WooCommerce, and Magento can help you scale traffic.
+It uses Nginx in the Servebolt hosting stack for HTML Caching – eliminating the need for additional third-party software.